ahmetaa/fast-dnn/README.md

 # fast-dnn
-This is a fast deep neural network library designed for DNN's used in Speech recognition systems.
+This is a fast deep neural network library designed for DNNs used in Speech Recognition systems.
-It improves DNN calculations on CPU using SIMD instructions, linear quantization and batch processing.
+It improves the speed of the DNN calculations on CPU using SIMD instructions, linear quantization and batch processing.
+It is expected to run 10x faster than regular arithmetic operations.
 Ideas are taken from Vanhoucke et-al's 'Improving the speed of neural networks on CPUs' paper.
 Library contains the C++ implementation and a Java access API

 ## Current Limitations